laiszig/laiszig/README.md

 ### Hi there, I'm Laís Ziegler - Dev in training... 👋
-### I work as a Software Engineer!
+### I work as a Platform Engineer!

-## I am focusing on Java!!
+## I am focusing on Go!
-- 🔭 I’m currently improving my Spring Boot and Software Engineering skills
+- 🔭 I’m currently improving my skills with Cloud-Native Tools and configuration
-- 🧠 I’m looking to become a Backend Developer specialized in Security
+- 🧠 I’m looking to become a Platform Engineer specialized in Security

 <details>
   <summary>Previous Goals</summary>